greenboxal/doggohub/doc/user/project/new_ci_build_permissions_model.md

 It is important to note that we have a few types of users:

-- **Administrators**: CI builds created by Administrators will not have access to all GitLab projects, but only to projects and container images of projects that the administrator is a member of.That means that if a project is either public or internal users have access anyway, but if a project is private, the Administrator will have to be a member of it in order to have access to it
+- **Administrators**: CI builds created by Administrators will not have access to all DoggoHub projects, but only to projects and container images of projects that the administrator is a member of.That means that if a project is either public or internal users have access anyway, but if a project is private, the Administrator will have to be a member of it in order to have access to it